bluetuith-org/haraltd/README.md

 - To disconnect a connected device:
 ```
-bluetuith device disconnect -a <address>
+bluetuith-shim device disconnect -a <address>
 ```

 ## RPC